jerusalem-M/Taskmanager/README.md

 # Simple Task Manager

-A clean and responsive task manager web app built with HTML, CSS (Bootstrap 5), and vanilla JavaScript.

-## Features

 - Add new tasks
 - Mark tasks as completed (with a strikethrough effect)
 - Delete tasks